ministryofjustice/security-guidance/docs/reporting-personal-circumstance-changes.md

 -   Illegal or injudicious behaviour, including when living or travelling overseas.
 -   Compulsive gambling.
 -   Involvement with extreme political groups or inappropriate associations.
--   Sexual behaviour is a security concern if it involves a criminal activity, indicates a personality or emotional disorder, subjects the individual to coercion, exploitation, or duress, or reflects lack of judgment or discretion.
+-   Sexual behaviour is a security concern if it involves a criminal activity, indicates a personality or emotional disorder, subjects the individual to coercion, exploitation, or duress, or reflects lack of judgement or discretion.
 Sexual orientation or preference are not in themselves disqualifying factors, and are not used as a basis for clearance decisions.

 All reports are treated in strict confidence.
 It is always better to alert a line manager or contact [VettingAftercare@cluster2security.gov.uk](mailto:VettingAftercare@cluster2security.gov.uk) directly, rather than to ignore an issue or take no action.